banulalakwindu/Performance-Comparison-of-Molecular-Data-in-Diabetic-Retinopathy-Identification/README.md

 ## 4. Steps Document

-For a detailed account of the steps taken in each code, including feature selection using multiple algorithms and their results, please refer to the [Steps Document](steps_document.md).
+For a detailed account of the steps taken in each code, including every algorithms and their results, please refer to the [Steps Document](steps_document.md).